Should I take the LPC if I don’t have a training contract?

 Want to read this article later?

 Just tap MyLCN+ to save it to your account

-I have not yet been able to land a training contract and still need to take the LPC, but with course fees so expensive and no guaranteed job upon finishing, I’m worried about enrolling.
-Is it too much of a risk to take the LPC without having secured a training contract first?
+I have not yet been able to land a training contract and still need to take the LPC, but with course fees so expensive and no guaranteed job upon finishing, is it too much of a risk to take the LPC without having secured a training contract first?

 The Oracle replies

 This is a tricky decision, especially with course fees as high as they are, as you rightly point out.
 Ultimately, taking the Legal Practice Course (LPC) without already having secured a training contract is a risk that many candidates take every year, with the resultant varying levels of success dependent on the strengths of each individual.